January 22, 2015

 With Valentine’s Day hovering on the horizon, show your creative side and make a special holiday card for that one true love of yours at a fun library program Monday, Feb.
 9 at 7 p.m.
 Supplies and snacks are provided.
 The program is open to everyone ages 11 and up.

-Send news and events to email@example.com or call (804) 749-3401.
+Send your news and events (preferably at least two weeks in advance) to firstname.lastname@example.org or call (804) 749-3401.
 Enjoy your week!